+Protecting 41,788 hectares of shallow lagoons, marsh, mangrove swamps, rivers, wet forest and low-altitude cloud forest, as well as 46 kilometers of sandy beach, Corcovado is one of Central America’s most unique ecosystems.
+Within its extensive territory, visitors can observe some 6,000 insects, 500 trees, 367 birds, 140 mammals, 117 amphibians and reptiles, and 40 freshwater fish species.
 The park has numerous hiking trails and rustic camping refuges.
-A guide is recommended.
+It is mandatory to enter with an authorized guide.
 Less adventurous visitors can also enjoy the park by boat or arrive by plane at the Sirena station.
 Visitors can see whales and macaws in Corcovado, as well as many other animals in danger of extinction.
 Visitor services include information, a park ranger station, trails, signage, restrooms, drinking water, a landing field, camping area, radio communication and rustic lodging.